Lucky-abdo/PortDesk-/README.md

 ##  Security & Whitelist

-PortDesk is designed for local network use only.
-It has a built-in IP whitelist system.

 **How it works:**
 - When a new device tries to connect over WiFi, the server prints a prompt in the terminal asking you to allow or deny it
 - Type `y` to add the device to the whitelist, `n` to reject
 - The whitelist is saved in `portdesk_security.json`
 - Whitelisted devices connect automatically in the future

-**Manage the whitelist from the phone:**
-- Settings → Add this device to whitelist (adds current phone)
-- Settings → Clear whitelist (reset — all devices must re-request access)

 **PIN Lock:**
-- Settings → Set PIN — set a 4-digit PIN
+- Settings → Set PIN — set a 6-digit PIN, or use Set Pattern for a gesture-based lock
 - Anyone opening the URL must enter it before accessing the controller
-- PIN is stored as a salted SHA-256 hash in the browser, never sent to the server in plain text
+- PIN is verified server-side using bcrypt.
+A SHA-256 hash is also stored locally in the browser for offline lock functionality
-- After 5 wrong attempts, the server locks the IP for 60 seconds
+- After 5 wrong attempts, the server locks the IP for 60 seconds (escalating: 60s → 180s → 300s)

+**Manage the whitelist from the phone:**
+- Settings → Add this device to whitelist (adds current device)
+- Settings → Remove myself from whitelist (removes only your own device — no device can remove others)

 ---